osherjacobs/LabWork_Findings/ad-lab-setup.md

 - **BloodHound** — AD enumeration and attack path visualization
 - **Neo4j** — Required backend database for BloodHound

 Environment is ready for domain attack practice.
-Certain administrator UAC settings may need altering but that is not covered in this guide.
+Certain administrator UAC settings / SMB signing settings on the DC may need altering but that is not covered in this guide.